SimeonHristov99/DL_24-25/Week_02 - Implementing Gradient Descent/README.md

 **Description:**

-Increase all values in the opposite direction of the gradient with `0.01`.
+Increase all values using the gradient with `0.01` to get closer to $0$.
 Print the new value of the loss function.

+> **Note:** In the real world, you'll always have to minimize $L$ (so you'll have to subtract).
+However, here, because we're playing, this will not be case.

 **Test case:**